Internet privacy: HTML5

 HTML5 is the latest version of Hypertext Markup Language specification.
-HTML defines how user agents, such as web browsers, are to present websites based upon their underlying code.
-This new web standard changes the way that users are affected by the internet and their privacy on the internet.
+HTML defines how user agents, such as web browsers, are to present websites based on their underlying code.
+This new web standard changes the way that users are affected by the Internet and their privacy on the Internet.
 HTML5 expands the number of methods given to a website to store information locally on a client as well as the amount of data that can be stored.
 As such, privacy risks are increased.
 For instance, merely erasing cookies may not be enough to remove potential tracking methods since data could be mirrored in web storage, another means of keeping information in a user's web browser.
 There are so many sources of data storage that it is challenging for web browsers to present sensible privacy settings.
 As the power of web standards increases, so do potential misuses.

 HTML5 also expands access to user media, potentially granting access to a computer's microphone or webcam, a capability previously only possible through the use of plug-ins like Flash.
 It is also possible to find a user's geographical location using the geolocation API.
 With this expanded access comes increased potential for abuse as well as more vectors for attackers.
 If a malicious site was able to gain access to a user's media, it could potentially use recordings to uncover sensitive information thought to be unexposed.
 However, the World Wide Web Consortium, responsible for many web standards, feels that the increased capabilities of the web platform outweigh potential privacy concerns.
 They state that by documenting new capabilities in an open standardization process, rather than through closed source plug-ins made by companies, it is easier to spot flaws in specifications and cultivate expert advice.

 Besides elevating privacy concerns, HTML5 also adds a few tools to enhance user privacy.
 A mechanism is defined whereby user agents can share blacklists of domains that should not be allowed to access web storage.
 Content Security Policy is a proposed standard whereby sites may assign privileges to different domains, enforcing harsh limitations on JavaScript use to mitigate cross-site scripting attacks.
 HTML5 also adds HTML templating and a standard HTML parser which replaces the various parsers of web browser vendors.
 These new features formalize previously inconsistent implementations, reducing the number of vulnerabilities though not eliminating them entirely.

+Uploaded file metadata

+Embedded metadata in files uploaded to the internet can divulge privacy compromising data.
+For example, most digital cameras and smartphones automatically embed image metadata, such as Exif, which includes the geographical location where the photo has been taken.
+If the photo has been taken at the photographer's house, his address and identity could be revealed.

+This problem can be mitigated by removing metadata from files before uploading them to the internet using a metadata removal tool.